sgaajula-cloud/aksharapadeeyam/manuscript.md

 # Manuscript Research Collection

-This page contains the manuscript research documents for the **vEdaakSharapadeeyaM** project.
+This page contains the manuscript research documents for the **Akṣarapadīyam** project.

 ## Research Documents